Tap the text to show or hide reading controls.

 “You’re going to hunt more monsters?”

-“These guys are still spry.
+“These guys.
+They’re still spry.
 They could go all night.”

 — Gurgle.